Page 9 York station

 On the 1st of May in 1928 it ran from Kings Cross in London to Edinburgh in Scotland with a 10am start from King Cross taking eight hours non-stop.

 In August 1928, a new and improved version of the Gresley A1 locomotive, classed A3 began to come out of Doncaster.
 The older A1s were later rebuilt with Flying Scotsman, not being rebuilt in Doncaster works till 4 January 1947 because of the 2nd World War.

 With it British Railway number of 60103, double chimney and the German type smoke deflectors, in January 1963 it was sold by BR to Alan Pegler.
 Bill McAlpine later purchased the locomotive.
 Dr Tony Marchington also owned it and then Pete Waterman also owned part of it

 The National Railway Museum now owns Flying Scotsman as part of the National Collection. £415,000 was raised by the public and Sir Richard Branson Chairman of the Virgin Group donated £365,000 plus £1.8m grant from the National Heritage Memorial Fund.
 Well done to all who helped get this famous locomotive in the National Collection were it belongs.

-Flying Scotsman has been since around 2005 its been in the work shops for a full overhaul of the locomotive.
+Flying Scotsman then went into the work shops for a full overhaul of the locomotive.

-The story of this overhaul has been long, and is still going on in 2014.
-I am not going place any blame on any one, that is for others, but its all been a bit of a mess.
+The story of this overhaul was very long,.
+I am not going place any blame on any one, that is for others, but was a bit of a mess.
 The locomotive was nearly ready for Railfest, then had to be took apart again.
-Every one knowns, it has cost the earth.
+Every one knowns, it cost the earth.